vhx/api-documentation/source/includes/_resource.customers.md

 ```

 <section class="text-2 contain margin-bottom-medium">
-Customers can be listed for a given context (subscription or package).
-A paginated result is returned.
+  <p>Customers can be listed for your account or for a given product.
+A paginated result is returned.</p>
 </section>

 <table>